Want to learn a mean reversion strategy?

 In this mean reversion trading system, you are looking for signals after market hours to find high probability set-ups.

 I usually set my trades at the close price when I see a signal to prepare for the next day.

 Once the markets open in the next trading day, I don’t have to set my entry price to buy the stocks, and I make sure that my orders are complete.

 You can do it even if you have a current job.

 If you have nothing to do daily, then you can connect to real-time data to monitor this strategy.

-When trading mean reversion, you have to set your stop loss correctly to protect your trades.
+When trading mean reversion, set your stop loss correctly to protect your trades.

 Well, Larry did not specify where to put your stops in this strategy, but you need at least enough room for errors to prevent whipsaws in the price.

-In RSI mean reversion, you should have an exit plan in your trade areas to protect your trade.
+In RSI mean reversion, have an exit plan in your trade areas to protect your trade.